-The Service Manager is a tool included in the Open Dental application folder to manage installation of Open Dental Services.
+The Service Manager is a tool used to manage the installations of the different services used by Open Dental.

 In the Main Menu, click Tools, Misc Tools, Service Manager.

-All installed Open Dental Services will list.
-Each service must have a unique service name and the name must begin with OpenDent.
+By default, all services currently installed will list.
+Each service must have a unique service name.

 - Click Browse and select a supported service executable.
 Typically the files are located in the folders below: